MicrosoftDocs/Hololens/hololens/hololens-insider.md

 4. The Device logs in.

       a.
 Note:  if the user is new to the device, the Single Biometric Disclosure Screen will be displayed.
-6. Start Menu then appears.
+5. Start Menu then appears.

 ### Fixes and improvements

 - Fixed an issue where specific pages were not showing / hiding correctly in PageVisibility MDM policy (Windows 11 builds only).
+- Fixed an issue where swipe to type on the virtual keyboard was not working correctly (Windows 11 builds only).

 ## Start receiving Insider builds